ntavelis/mercure-php/README.md

 3. Make a request from the client to the backend to get a token that proves we are able to receive the private message and subscribe to events using the token we received.

 ### PHP code (Step 1)
-From our php server code, we now have to use the `Ntavelis\Mercure\Messages\PrivateNotification` class, which receives the same arguments as the Notification class with the addition of a third argument, an array of targets this message is meant for.
+From our php server code, we now have to use the `Ntavelis\Mercure\Messages\PrivateNotification` class, which receives the same arguments as the Notification class, but marks the notification as private.

 ```php
 <?php